ongres/stackgres/doc/content/en/04-administration-guide/01-production-installation/04-best-pratices/_index.md

 title: Best Practices
 weight: 4
 url: install/best-practices
-aliases: [ install/cluster/best-practices ]
+aliases: [ /install/cluster/best-practices ]
 description: Recommendations about how organize all configuration files.
 showToc: true
 ---

 A complete StackGres cluster configurations could be organized as a collections of files inside a directory, this files could be distributed according with the environments in your infrastructure.

-The next example shows a file distribution with two environmens, production and staging.
+This example shows a directory structure for two environments, production and staging.

 ```
 stackgres/